RobinTT69/e-z-screenshot-linux/README.md

 This script was designed with wayland in mind, so if you are running this on x11 for whatever reason, try replacing `wl-copy` with `xclip` or `xsel`, although there are no guarantees that it would work.

+# Credits
-# Credit to https://github.com/KeiranScript for helping me make this amazing readme!
+Credits to https://github.com/KeiranScript for helping me make this amazing readme!